Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Introduction

-Despite its theoretical and practical appeal, Fisher-Rao distances between class-conditional distributions have not been used for dimensionality reduction.
-One potential reason is that closed-form expressions for the Fisher-Rao distance are not available for many important statistical distributions, such as the multivariate Gaussian \citep{miyamoto_closed-form_2024,nielsen_simple_2023}.
-Another is that alternative measures of dissimilarity from statistics and information theory (e.g.\ Bhattacharyya distance, Kullback-Leibler divergence) are more directly linked to classification error, making them a more obvious choice \citep{fukunaga_introduction_1990}.

-However, maximizing Fisher-Rao distances between classes is an interesting learning objective for multiple reasons.
-First, there is a growing interest in studying representation geometry, an important area of research in both machine learning and neuroscience \citep{kriegeskorte_neural_2021,chung_neural_2021}.
-The Fisher information metric is an important tool for characterizing the local geometry of neural representations in terms of the local discriminability, but it is limited to infinitesimally close distributions. \citep{wang_geometry_2021,ding_information_2023, feather_discriminating_2024,ye_speed_2024,zhou_unified_2024}.
-The Fisher-Rao distance extends this local metric into a non-local geometry, providing a richer tool for characterizing representation geometry \citep{kriegeskorte_neural_2021}.
-Additionally, it has been hypothesized that such geodesic distances that integrate local discriminability along a path may be related to suprathreshold (i.e.\ non-local) similarity judgments in both neuroscience and perceptual psychology \citep{fechner_elemente_1860,vacher_perceptual_2024,zhou_unified_2024,hong_comprehensive_2025}.

-Second, information geometry provides a rich set of tools with a growing number of applications \citep{amari_information_2016,miyamoto_closed-form_2024}.
-A dimensionality reduction method based on Fisher-Rao distances could provide low-dimensional features that support the use of these tools, for example clustering of classes by their similarity.
-Third, given the broad interest in information geometry, it is of standalone theoretical interest to understand how maximizing Fisher-Rao distances compares to other common objective functions.
+Maximizing Fisher-Rao distances between classes is therefore an attractive learning objective for several reasons.
+First, there has been a recent surge of interest in the geometry of neural representations in both machine learning and neuroscience \citep{kriegeskorte_neural_2021,chung_neural_2021}.
+The Fisher information metric is commonly used for characterizing local representation geometry, but it is limited to infinitesimally close distributions \citep{wang_geometry_2021,ding_information_2023, feather_discriminating_2024,ye_speed_2024,zhou_unified_2024}.
+The Fisher-Rao distance provides a tool for studying the non-local geometry of neural representations \citep{kriegeskorte_neural_2021}.
+Second, a long-standing hypothesis from perception science dating back to Riemann himself proposes that geodesic distances induced by perceptual discriminability metrics (analogous to the Fisher information metric) can capture supra-threshold (i.e. non-local) perceptual judgments of similarity \citep{riemann_ueber_1867,fechner_elemente_1860,vacher_perceptual_2024,zhou_unified_2024,hong_comprehensive_2025}.
+This makes the Fisher-Rao distance an appealing candidate for learning representations that maximize supra-threshold perceptual dissimilarities.
+Third, given the broad interest in information geometry, it is of standalone interest to understand how maximizing Fisher-Rao distances compares to other common objective functions in machine learning.

+Despite its theoretical and practical appeal, very little work has studied the use of Fisher-Rao distances as an objective for learning \citep{miyamoto_closed-form_2024}.
+To our knowledge, Fisher-Rao distances between classes have not been used for dimensionality reduction.
+One possible reason is that closed-form expressions for the Fisher-Rao distance are not available for general multivariate Gaussians \citep{nielsen_simple_2023}.
+Another possible reason is that information-theoretic measures of dissimilarity (e.g.\ Bhattacharyya distance, KL divergence) are more directly linked to classification error, making them a more obvious choice \citep{fukunaga_introduction_1990}.